 13. Sip new flavors at O'so Brewing

-Stop by O'so Brewing for a tasty brew in their new location at the Artists and Fare in Plover.
-Be sure to check out the High Five For Days which is a strawberry & mango milkshake style IPA brewed with vanilla, and lactose for creaminess and double dry-hopped with mosaic and lotus.
+Stop by O'so Brewing for a tasty brew in their new location at the Artist and Fare in Plover.
+Be sure to check out their Haze Positive IPA which is beautifully hazy and smooth with light bitterness and tons of hop flavor.

 14. #Selfie with a local mural

-Located throughout historic downtown is a plethora of murals that characterize the Stevens Point Area.
+Located throughout the county, are a plethora of murals that characterize the Stevens Point Area.
 For more unusual canvases, check out the new Trash Canvas.
 Or, head to the University of Wisconsin- Stevens Point to check out the region's largest mural, E Pluribus Unum, the 50 by 150-foot mosaic mural on the trainer CNR building.

-Find your favorites by exploring all the public art in the area or any one of the gorgeous murals downtown.
+Find your favorites by exploring all the public art in the area or any one of the gorgeous murals scattered around the county.

 15. Paddle Away